codership/documentation/galeracluster/source/performance.rst

 ------------------------------------
 .. _`large-transactions`:

 Large transactions, for instance the transaction caused by a ``DELETE`` query that removes millions of rows from a table at once, can lead to diminished performance.
-If you find that you must perform frequently transactions of this scale, consider using **pt-archiver** from the Percona Toolkit.
+If you find that you must perform frequently transactions of this scale, consider using ``pt-archiver`` from the Percona Toolkit.

-For example, if you want to delete expired tokens from their table on the ``keystone`` database at ``dbhost``, you might run something like this:
+For example, if you want to delete expired tokens from their table on a database called ``keystone`` at ``dbhost``, you might run something like this:

 .. code-block:: console